Island-by-Island Guide To The Best NYE

 Grenada

 For New Year’s Eve, the Grand Anse beach party and the street party in St. George.
 The New Year’s Day Junkanoo parade is also in St. George.
 Dress up for plush ballroom events to see in the new year.
-Check out Umbrellas Beach Bar, and Esther’s Bar for rum punch, and try a Guinness Punch while in Grenada
+Check out Umbrellas Beach Bar, and Esther’s Bar for rum punch, and try a Guinness Punch while you’re in Grenada.

 Guadeloupe

 The Butterfly Island and Marie Galante experience family time over the festivities.
-Hire a car to visit the many local rum distilleries, and plan ahead to know what’s open.
+Hire a car to visit the many local rum distilleries and plan ahead to know what’s open.
 There’s less of a stay at a big resort here, so not so many big hotel gala dinners as other islands, expect a later start for New Year dining and book ahead.

 The annual fireworks on New Year’s Eve are at Gosier on the south coast of the island of Grande-Terre.
 And, much like neighbouring Martinique, Ti Punch or Planteur Punch are the local rum drinks to enjoy.

 Jamaica is a top festive destination.
 Many of the island’s distilleries, are spread out and need some planning, check ahead which are open over the holidays.
-The distilleries also host parties and events, but close at Christmas.
+Local rum distilleries also host parties and events, but close at Christmas.
 And, there are thousands of local rum bars like you see in Barbados, where you can immerse yourself in the culture.
 Try local rum punch, rum & ting, or boom energy drink, and sorrel juice made with ginger and rum.

 On Boxing Day and New Year’s Day, expect to see traditional Jonkonmu parades, Pantomime, a New Year’s Eve Ball, and firecrackers.
 New Year’s Eve parties in Montego Bay, boat parties, or Ocho Rios on the north coast.
 In Kingston, head to Ocean Boulevard at the Waterfront for the celebrations.
 Book ahead for resort and ticketed events.